dmccaffrey/28z/README.md

 	* Applies the specified conditional to 0 and 1 and stores 1 (valid) or 0 (invalid) in RC as a result.
 * Conditional prefix: `
 	* Any instructions prefixed with this character will only be executed if RC is 1
+* Break: break
+    * Breaks out of any loop or evaluation.

+## ROM
+Any programs under the rom directory will be loaded at init and made available to run.
+The extension is stripped, but any paths under rom/ are preserved.